commune-ai/frontend/docs/tutorial-basics/step_3_namespace.md

 ---
+id: namespace
+title: Namespace
-sidebar_position: 3
+sidebar_position: 4
+slug: /namespace
+sidebar_label: Namespace
 ---

 # What is a Namespace

 A namespace is a map of the module's name to it's IP address that its served on.
 The purpose of this is for navigation over modules across the internet.
 Namespaces can be local to you, between you and a few buds, or global across the network.

 ## Local Namespace